 \subsection{Exploration of the parameter space with the emulator}

-Using the radius $R_\star$ and the fraction of stars in the outskirts $f_5$ of each post-merger galaxy, we build the dataset to train the emulator.
-Recall that (Sec. \ref{sec:sub:merger_emulator}) the input values of the emulator are the explored initial parameters, $l$, $k$, $M_1/M_2$, $M_{\rm DM}/M_\star$, and $R_{1/2}$, and the output values are the median of the two post-merger quantities $f_5$ and $R_\star$ (see eq. \ref{eq:NN}).
-For details of the NN architecture and its training, we refer to App. \ref{sec:app:neural_netwoks}.
+Using the radius, $R_\star$, and the fraction of stars in the outskirts, $f_5$, of each post-merger galaxy, we built the dataset to train the emulator.
+We recall that (Sect. \ref{sec:sub:merger_emulator}) the input values of the emulator are the explored initial parameters, $l$, $k$, $M_1/M_2$, $M_{\rm DM}/M_\star$, and $R_{1/2}$, and the output values are the median of the two post-merger quantities, $f_5$ and $R_\star$ (see Eq. \ref{eq:NN}; for details of the NN architecture and its training, we refer to Appendix \ref{sec:app:neural_netwoks}).

-Fig. \ref{fig:merger_input_vs_output} shows the distribution of the emulated outputs ($f_5$ top row, $R_\star$ bottom row) of $10^6$ different initial conditions (IC) log-spaced distributed.
+Figure \ref{fig:merger_input_vs_output} shows the distribution of the emulated outputs ($f_5$ top row, $R_\star$ bottom row) of $10^6$ different ICs log-spaced distributed.
 The orange dots represent the results of the training simulations, and their overlap with the emulated results confirms the emulator's robustness.
 The last column of Fig. \ref{fig:merger_input_vs_output} shows the distribution of output values in the parameter space explored.
-The distribution of $f_5$ peaks around $5\%$, the value found by \citet{Tarumi:2021} for their \textit{dry} merger.
+The distribution of $f_5$ peaks around $5\%$, the value found by \citet{Tarumi:2021} for their dry merger.
 The $R_\star$ distribution increases at low values.
-This trend is primarily due to the distribution of the training data, which is affected by numerical heating at low $R_{1/2}$, as explained in detail in the App. \ref{sec:app:resolution_DM}.
+This trend is primarily due to the distribution of the training data, which is affected by numerical heating at low $R_{1/2}$, as is explained in detail in Appendix \ref{sec:app:resolution_DM}.
 Consequently, the emulator predicts a higher frequency of galaxies with low $R_\star$ due to the higher number of simulations with $R_\star \simeq 40 \unit{pc}$.

-The red-shaded areas are the observed values for Tucana~II with the relative error.
-As the radius, we adopt $R^{\rm TucII}_{1/2} = (120 \pm 30) \unit{pc}$ \citep{Bechtol:2015}, while we compute the fraction of distant stars $f_5^{\rm TucII} = 10 \pm 5 \%$ it from the distribution of individual stars observed in \cite{chiti:2021}.
-The error assigned to $f_5$ considers that one of the two stars in the outskirts can lie within 5 $R_{1/2}$, thus changing the fraction to $5\%$.
+The red-shaded areas are the observed values for Tucana~II with the relative error. \commenta{There are several estimates of the angular size of Tucana~II \cite[][]{Bechtol:2015, Koposov:2015, Moskowitz:2020} and distances \citep{Bechtol:2015, Koposov:2015, Vivas:2020} each resulting in different half-light radii.
+To ensure consistency with \citet{chiti:2021}, we adopted the half-light radius $R^{\rm TucII}_{1/2} = (120 \pm 30) \unit{pc}$ \citep{Bechtol:2015}.
+This choice allows for a direct comparison of our simulated stellar distribution with their observational data.} We computed the fraction of distant stars, $f_5^{\rm TucII} = 10 \pm 5 \%$, from the distribution of individual stars observed in \cite{chiti:2021}.
+The error assigned to $f_5$ considers that one of the two stars in the outskirts can lie within 5 $R_{1/2}$, changing the fraction to $5\%$.